Digital-Grinnell/dlad-blog/content/posts/140-Adding-a-Custom-404-to-Hugo/index.md

 ...He has published stories and poems in The Eclectic, {{%/* broken "Fiction Fix" "http://fictionfix.net" */%}} and in the online journal {{%/* broken "deadpaper.org" "http://www.deadpaper.org" */%}}
 {{% /code %}}

+{{% box %}}
+Note that in order to "properly" display the block above I had to follow the advice found in [Hugo - Show ShortCode Markdown in Code Block](https://digitaldrummerj.me/hugo-show-shortcode-markdown-in-code-block/).
+{{% /box %}}

 Fortunately, the fourth paragraph in [this answer](https://stackoverflow.com/a/62495849) may hold the key.
 It suggests that...